Successfully Managing Your Gym Assets: Facility

 When adding group training to your facility, remember to:

-- Reserve access to specific training areas and specialised equipment
+- Reserve access to specific training areas and specialized equipment

-- Differentiate between group fitness (very large groups, less attention to detail), group training (more limited in numbers, increased guidance from trainers) and personal training (one-to-one)
+- Differentiate between group fitness (very large groups, less attention to detail), group training (more limited in numbers, increased guidance from trainers) and personal training (one-on-one)